Green Party of Canada candidates in the 2006 Canadian federal election: Matthew Smith (Souris-Mouse Mountain)

 Following the campaign, Smith was elected CEO of the Saskatchewan Federal Greens (province-wide federal Green Party organization for Saskatchewan).
-In that role he successfully negotiated what is regarded as the best revenue-sharing agreement under the originating-party subsidy system (later repealed by the Stephen Harper government) between the federal party and the local electoral district associations (EDAs), ensuring that EDAs received maximum funding per vote in compliance with the subsidy rules allowing for more control at the riding level, which enabled the greens to increase there results by 50% for the 2008 federal election in Saskatchewan.
+In that role, he successfully negotiated what is regarded as the best revenue-sharing agreement under the originating-party subsidy system (later repealed by the Stephen Harper government) between the federal party and the local electoral district associations (EDAs).
+This ensured that EDAs received maximum funding per vote in compliance with the subsidy rules allowing for more control at the riding level, which enabled the greens to increase there results by 50% for the 2008 federal election in Saskatchewan.
 After the 2008 election, Matthew stopped participating directly in politics.

 Alberta

 Juliet Burgess (Calgary—Nose Hill)

-At 18 years of age, Juliet was the youngest candidate running in this election.
+At 18 years of age, Juliet Burgess was the youngest candidate running in this election.
 Burgess is a born and raised Calgarian, an activist and arts worker.
 She worked with the Rock The Vote youth action committee, spoke for the decriminalization of marijuana and sex work, advocated for more public transit investments in Calgary.
 Burgess ran the following year in the Alberta Provincial election for the Alberta Greens and has continued to be a social advocate, presently working as a Social Worker with survivors of domestic violence and LGBTQ2S+ populations.

 Kim Warnke (Calgary Southwest)

-Warnke is a lifelong resident of Calgary, and was listed as twenty-four years old at the time of the election.
+Kim Warnke is a lifelong resident of Calgary, and was listed as 24 years old at the time of the election.
 She had six years experience on the Calgary Health Authority, and spent a year on the Emergency Department Advisory board as a representative of Nursing Attendants.
 Warnke has criticized Canada's First Past The Post electoral system, and rejects the accusation that the Green Party was responsible for vote-splitting on the left in the 2004 federal election.

 Warnke argued for expanded mass transit services in the 2004 provincial election.
-In the 2006 campaign, she argued that Alberta needs to use its oil revenues wisely to benefit future generations, and was quoted as saying, "We don't want Alberta to be without oil like Atlantic Canada without cod" (Calgary Herald, 21 December 2005).
+In the 2006 campaign, she argued that Alberta needs to use its oil revenues wisely to benefit future generations, Warnke was quoted as saying, "We don't want Alberta to be without oil like Atlantic Canada without cod" (Calgary Herald, 21 December 2005).

 On September 30, 2006, Warnke was elected as Deputy Leader South for the Alberta Greens.